-South Carolina Retirement System (continued)
+South Carolina Retirement System - Plan Description (Continued)

+Under the SCRS, Class II members are eligible for a full service retirement annuity upon reaching age 65 or completion of 28 years of credited service regardless of age.
+Employees who first became members of the System after June 30, 2012 are considered Class III members and are eligible for a full service retirement annuity upon reaching age 65 or upon meeting the rule of 90 requirement (i.e., the members age plus the years of service add up to a total of at least 90).
+The benefit formula for full benefits effective since July 1, 1989 for the SCRS is 1.82 percent of an employee's average final compensation (AFC) multiplied by the number of years of credited service.
 For Class II members, AFC is the average annual earnable compensation during 12 consecutive quarters and includes an amount for up to 45 days termination pay at retirement for unused annual leave.
 For Class III members, AFC is the average annual earnable compensation during 20 consecutive quarters and termination pay for unused annual leave at retirement is not included.
 Early retirement options with reduced benefits are available as early as age 55 for Class II members and age 60 for Class III members.
 Class II members are vested for a deferred annuity after five years of earned service.
 Class III members are vested for a deferred annuity after eight years of earned service.
 Members qualify for a survivor's benefit upon completion of 15 years of credited service (five years effective January 1, 2002).
-As of June 30, 2013 the Library did not have any Class III members.